aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 Seq:s is a possibleSequence for Agent:x and
 Event:e is possible for Agent:x after Seq:s.
 ```

+To determine if it is possible for an agent to achieve a goal with a sequence of
+actions, you can test if the agent can perform the sequence of actions AND that
+the sequence results in the goal being achieved.

 ## Finding a sequence of actions of fixed length that achieves a goal